Kry-dev/gulp-sass-js-starter/README.md

  * ...and finally moves the concatenated/compressed/compiled files to the build folder
  * ...and serves an express server with livereload middleware so you don't need the plugin for your browser to enjoy your changes being reflected as soon as you save them!

-Thins I would like to add:
+Things I would like to add:

  * Auto deletion of the build folder as an optional toggle.
  * ...and any suggestions from adopters of the workflow
  * ...and I am sure there is still more I'd like to add

 ## Instructions

  * Clone this repo (see the right hand side of this page)
  * Browse to your local copy
  * Open a terminal (Start -> Run -> 'cmd')
  * Type 'gulp build'.
 This will set out the initial structure of the workflow
  * Once this is complete, just run 'gulp' whenever you are developing inside the workflow
  * ...and you're all set.
 From here any of your development work goes inside the src folder and all the magic will happen on save